Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Compensation paid by the acquiring member to an issuing member for particular expenses incurred in the process of interchange transactions.

 ## Issuing Bank
-The bank that has issued a payment card or checks to an individual.
+The issuing bank also known as the customer's bank, issues a payment card or checks to an individual.

 ## Merchant Category Code
 The Merchant Category Code (MCC) is an industry standard [four-digit number](?path=docs/Resources/Master-Data/Merchant-Category-Code.md) used to classify a business by the type of goods or services it provides.